Where To Get Started In Genealogy

 Feel overwhelmed by your genealogy paperwork and files?
 This lecture gives people tips and tricks to keeping your genealogy files organized, both paper and electronic, from becoming another cluttered pile on your desk.
 Organized files helps keep your files easily accessible and maximizes your researching time.

 This presentation provides the basics of DNA including terminology, testing services, DNA tests and resources for maximizing your DNA data and results in your genealogy research.

 An overview of useful genealogical records at the New Jersey State Archives.
 Before heading to the archives know their collections and how they can help with your genealogy research.

-Preservation and Digitization of Documents, Pictures and Other Media
+Preservation and Digitalization of Documents, Pictures, and Other Media

 Interviewing Techniques for Genealogy

 A how to lecture on interviewing family members for family history and stories.
 Learn which questions to ask and how.
 From the basic genealogy questions to sensitive family history, this lecture will offer tips and tricks to get the information to help with your research.

 How researching the neighbors can tell you a lot about your own family.